 der Flughafen - the airport

 die Passkontrolle - the Passport Control (did you notice the "Paßkontrolle" spelling on the picture?
-If you don't know, which one is correct or why, write as at contact, and we'll explain.)
+If you don't know, which one is correct or why, write as at contact, or comment below and we'll explain.)

 Sind Sie geschäftlich hier? - Are you here on business?